 The management of the land is guided by the Landport Bottom Management Plan.
-There are regular volunteer opportunities which are organised by the Chalk Ranger to assist with the practical management of the land.
+There are regular volunteer opportunities to assist with the practical management of the land.

 Since the land came into the council’s ownership in 1993, the site is being slowly restored to natural chalk grassland, assisted in season by grazing sheep from nearby Plumpton College.
 If there is an emergency issue relating to livestock on the site the public need to report, details are as follows: